Inbound Marketing Agency Pricing in 2025

 Project-based vs. fixed-fee vs. flat-rate pricing

-With this model, you pay a certain amount per project or deliverable, which, according to Promethean Research, is typically calculated by estimating the cost of a project and adding a margin, or the hourly rate of an employee and how many hours it will take to complete (HubSpot).
+Project-based pricing is a popular model in which you pay a certain amount per project or deliverable, which is typically calculated by estimating the cost of a project and adding a margin, or the hourly rate of an employee and how many hours it will take to complete.

 This system is convenient for many clients, since you can pick and choose what specific services or deliverables you want to buy for a set price.
-HubSpot adds that this model is good for budget-conscious clients, who can plan exactly how much they want to spend.
+It's also good if you're budget-conscious, so you can plan exactly how much you want to spend.

-However, if a client realizes they need something more that was not covered within the original scope, it can be a bit more difficult to add things on (CallRail).
+However, if you realize you need something more that was not covered within the original scope, it can be a bit more difficult to add things on.
+These additions often take the form of fees or tweaks to a contract when it comes up for renewal.

 Value-based pricing